feos-org/feos/docs/theory/eos/properties.md

 ## Residual properties

-In most cases, the total value of a property is required because those are the ones which are actually measured.
+In most cases, the total value of a property is required because it is the one which can actually be measured.
 However, for some applications, e.g. phase equilibria or entropy scaling, residual properties are useful.
 Residual properties are based on the separation of the Helmholtz energy in an ideal gas ($\mathrm{ig}$) contribution and a residual ($\mathrm{res}$) contribution:

 $$A=A^\mathrm{ig}+A^\mathrm{res}$$

-The ideal gas contribution contains only kinetic and intramolecular and can be derived from statistical mechanics as
+The ideal gas contribution contains only kinetic and intramolecular energies and can be derived from statistical mechanics as

 $$A^\mathrm{ig}(T,V,N_i)=RT\sum_iN_i\left(\ln\left(\frac{N_i\Lambda_i^3}{V}\right)-1\right)$$(eqn:a_ig)